An internal proposal by Tema Flanagan

 2. Concern Inventory

 Delivered in Phase 1, synthesized from leader-endorsed team interviews.
 Captures what people fear, what they need from leadership, where they see role transformation, and the dynamics they won't surface in group settings.
-The leader receives a synthesized read — patterns, gaps between leader perspective and team reality, and the named individuals whose orientation matters most.
-Foundational input to everything that follows.
+The leader receives a synthesized read: patterns, gaps between leader perspective and team reality, and the named individuals whose orientation matters most.

 3. AI Transition Narrative